-Areas of business which are studied include: People in Business; Marketing; Starting and growing a business; and Finance.
-Youngsters also investigate how businesses interact with their employees and the financial aspect of business operations – profits, cash flows and breaking-even.
+Areas which are studied include: People in Business; Marketing; Starting and growing a business; and Finance.
+Learners also investigate how businesses interact with their employees and the financial aspect of business operations – profits, cash flows and breaking-even.

 Influences of Operations and HRM on Business Activity

 Learners develop their understanding across four key topics during this aspect of the course: Business in the real world; Influences on Business; Business Operations; and Human Resources.
 These topics offer learners the opportunity to analyse how businesses recruit their workforce, how they develop customer loyalty and how they choose the business structure that best suits their current aims and objectives.
 Learners will also develop entrepreneurial skills and have an opportunity to investigate existing entrepreneurs.
 Learners are assessed through a 1 hour and 45 minute paper at the end of the course.